SONIC3D/LayaSpineLoader/README.md

 # Spine 2D Live Loader for LayaAir

 ## Changelog
+* 2017.Jul.13: Updated for using files come from LayaAir IDE 1.7.6.
+And verified there is no need to change anything with the newest LayaAir IDE 1.7.7 beta update.
+Sample project is also updated.
 * 2017.May.25: Verified there is no need to change anything with the newest LayaAir IDE 1.7.5 beta update.
 * 2017.Apr.28: Updated for using files come from LayaAir IDE 1.7.4 beta.
 * 2017.Apr.27: Initial version based on LayaAir IDE 1.7.3 beta.